A variety of issues surrounding the VGB Act are causing concern for industry professionals across Florida.

 “You have tons of work out there that needs to get done by

-somebody,” said James Hawkins, who owns Pool Service America in
+somebody,” said James Hawkins, who owns Pool Service

-tight, there’s no way in heck it will all get
+it down too tight, there’s no way in heck it will all get

 As facilities procrastinate on dipping into already sapped